-- Increases activity levels.
-Whether you’re observing birds in your own backyard or further afield, it gets one outdoors and exercising.
+- Increases activity levels: Whether you're observing birds in your own backyard or further afield, it gets you outdoors and exercising.

-- Lowers stress levels.
-Bird watching allows one to step out in the fresh air and disconnect from hectic everyday life.
-It give one a time to relax and reflect, thereby reducing stress levels.
+- Lowers stress levels: Bird watching allows you to step out in the fresh air and disconnect from hectic everyday life.
+It gives you time to relax and reflect, thereby reducing stress levels.

 Bird watchers have fostered a strong sense of community.

 - A shared interest in bird-watching provides a social outlet for many, who often meet for group outings.

 - Strong friendships and connections are developed among individuals who have a shared interest of bird watching.

 - With the ever increasing influence of technology, it's becoming more and more difficult to spend quality time with family.
 Developing a bird presence in your garden allows the family to go outdoors and enjoy quality time together.

 - Parents and grandparents can impart their knowledge with their kids and grandkids, engaging their naturally curious minds.

 - Spending time together feeding wild birds in your garden and making a bird bath or bird table can help to strengthen relationships.